Encouraging academic researchers to pursue burning questions

 - This program supports the planning of research work and the advancement of recently launched projects related to a set of “burning questions” we have collected from leaders of NGOs trying to understand and find solutions to industrial food animal production’s negative impacts, particularly concerning developing countries.
 For example:

 - Hire graduate students to assist with preliminary literature surveys

-- Academic researchers often face the challenge of insufficient time and funds to prepare weighty grant proposals.
-Many excellent ideas are not developed and proposals not written simply because researchers do not have the time to focus on them or do not have the funds to carry out some preliminary work that are required for major grant proposals.
-The program aims at supporting researchers who face such challenges.
+- Furthermore, academic researchers often face the challenge of insufficient time to plan, to seek collaborators, to come up with a proof of concept required by major grantors.
+Many excellent ideas are not developed and leads not followed up simply because researchers do not have the time to focus on them or do not have the time and funds to carry out some preliminary work.

 Learn about the grant recipients.